JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/gw_tutorial/gw_tutorial.rst

 .. literalinclude:: C_ecut_extrapolate.py

-We can plot the automatically extrapolated results together with the previous non-extrapolated results, and we see that already on 300eV ecut, we are on pretty good.
+We can plot the automatically extrapolated results together with the previous non-extrapolated results, and we see that already on 300eV ecut, we are very accurate.
 Thus, retrospectively, we know that `kpts=(8,8,8)`, `ecut=300` and `ecut_extrapolation=True`
 results into accurate band gap numbers.
-However, we did not know that when we started, and thus to that end, we encourage users to play with k-point convergence, ecut and ecut_extrapolation, especially if the system type is new.
+However, we did not know that when we started, and thus to that end, we encourage users to play with k-point convergence, ecut and ecut_extrapolation, especially if the system type is new (new element/setup for the element, new dimensionality 2D/3D, new type of material).

 .. literalinclude:: C_ecut_automatic_extrapolate_plot.py